 It’s rare that we travel with a stroller (I think we have brought one twice in all of our travels, when lots of walking was involved) but when we do bring one it’s the JOOVY New Groove Ultralight Umbrella Stroller, Turquoise.
 It weighs just 13 lbs, and has a carrying strap so you can easily carry it around.
 It also has a very deep recline, making it a great choice if you have napping kids.
 And a huge upside-because it’s so well made, kids up to 55 lbs. can ride in it.
 You won’t find that in many umbrella strollers since most don’t go past the 30-35 lb. range.
 When she was younger, I would wear her in either a woven wrap or my wrap conversion toddler Bamberoo.
 Definitely bring a quality carrier (not baby bjorn!) for travel (one without metal like the ring slings have) so that you can easily wear little ones through security.
 Most major cities have baby wearing groups, find your local one and go to an event where you can find the perfect carrier for you and your child.

 Make sure you have a change of clothes for each of you in your carry on.
 The easiest way to pack these is in zip loc bags, that way you aren’t searching for things when you really need them.
 And pack a few empty zip loc bags as well, because you never know when you’ll need one!
+A great thing to pack is a few of these World Traveler shirts.
+They come in many colors, so you can have one to match each outfit.

 Before you fly, research your airport.
 Many airports now have kid play areas.
 They aren’t well advertised and take some research on your part, but so worth seeking them out!
 Entertainment for kids that will hopefully tire them out enough to sleep on the plane.
 If there is no play area, let them walk around the terminal and explore.
 We found the most awesome one in August in Taipei on a layover from Thailand, it had a Hello Kitty play area and being a huge fan, Milana didn’t want to leave!